jrpotter/notebook/notes/c23/types/strings.md

 <!--ID: 1753474351782-->
 END%%

-## Multibyte Characters
+## Multibyte Strings

-A **multibyte string** is a C string composed of **multibyte characters**.
+A **multibyte string** is a C-style string composed of **multibyte characters**.
 A multibyte character is a character that may require more than one byte to represent.

+Multibyte characters are represented with type `char`.
+Multibyte strings are represented with type `char*`.

 %%ANKI
 Basic